uitr-lab/CadytsTests/README.md

  - Download and install Eclipse https://www.eclipse.org/downloads/
  - Download and install Jave Runtime and JDK https://www.oracle.com/ca-en/java/technologies/downloads/
+ - Also install Java 11 JDK - You will need an oracle account to access this.

  - Clone this repo/branch
  ```bash
  git clone --branch bijoy-test https://github.com/uitr-lab/CadytsTests.git
 ```
  - Open folder in Eclipse
+ - Set Eclipse Default JRE to 11, or you can set it in the Run Configuration for RailRaptor.java

 ## Code/Config Updates from Cadyts https://github.com/ChristophTraf/CadytsTests
  ### pom.xml